BenjaminGuV/Remove-background/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is created in react and uses the tensorflow libraries and removes the background of the images.

 ## Available Scripts